-Subject Introduction to Mathematics Methods (General) Subject Mathematics is a core subject in Year 10.
-Studying Maths provides the essential skills Description in number and algebra, measurement and geometry, and statistics and probability.
+Subject Introduction to Mathematics Methods (General) Subject Description Mathematics is a core subject in Year 10.
+Studying Maths provides the essential skills in number and algebra, measurement and geometry, and statistics and probability.
 It also develops numeracy skills for life and the fundamentals on which mathematics specialities and professional applications are built.
 In year 10 Introduction to Mathematics Methods, students engage in solving problems in simple through to complex familiar and unfamiliar contexts.
 Students in Introduction to Mathematics Methods will be learning the 10A Australian Mathematics curriculum.
-As such, a B+ or higher in year 9 Maths is required for Introduction to Mathematics Methods. riighor in your o matho io roquirou for introduction to mathornation motifodo.
+As such, a B+ or higher in year 9 Maths is required for Introduction to Mathematics Methods.
 The aim of this subject is to prepare student for ATAR Mathematical Methods and Specialist Mathematics in year 11 and 12.
 This subject is suited to students who are interested in pathways that require higher levels of Mathematics at university and enjoy the challenge of Mathematics.
 The assessment will prepare students for the rigorous demands of year 11 and 12 Mathematical Methods and Specialist Mathematics.
-Assessment Exam Overview Problem solving and modelling tasks (PSMT- report) Cost NIL Links to Senior Mathematical Methods and Specialist Mathematics
+Accoment Exam Assessment Overview Problem solving and modelling tasks (PSMT- report) Cost NIL Links to Senior Mathematical Methods and Specialist Mathematics